CondensateCrew/condensate_backend/README.md

 ```
 Status: 400

+{
-"Create an app about learning to code idea already exists in the database for Keanu Reeves."
+  "error": "Create an app about learning to code idea already exists in the database for Keanu Reeves."
+}
 ```

 #### Delete a user idea: